A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

-We now turn to the second point.
-In discrete choice models, the scale is irrelevant for linear parameters, and a normalization based on the variance of the error term suffices for identification.
-However, this argument does not naturally extend to sequential search models.
-This is because the distribution of $\varepsilon_{ij}$ influences not only the scale of purchase values but also the magnitude of reservation values through $m_\varepsilon(c_{ij})$, which is generally a nonlinear function of $c_{ij}$.
-As a result, $c_{ij}$ and the distribution of $\varepsilon_{ij}$ must be jointly identified.
-In the absence of instruments that exclusively identify search costs, identification depends on two conditions.
-First, the function $m_\varepsilon(\cdot)$ must be homogeneous of degree one; otherwise, even constant search costs may lead to variation in estimates due to changes in scale.
-Second, if $c_{ij}$ is a random variable, its distribution must satisfy specific conditions to ensure scale invariance.
-Even when these conditions enable identification in theory through normalization, heteroskedasticity may still pose challenges in practice, often requiring additional distributional assumptions to ensure empirical feasibility.
+We now turn to the second principle.
+In standard discrete choice models, scale is irrelevant under linear specifications, and identification is typically achieved by normalizing the variance of the error term.
+This property, however, does not extend naturally to a Weitzman model.
+The key reason is that the distribution of $\varepsilon_{ij}$ influences not only the scale of purchase values but also the magnitude of reservation values through $m_\varepsilon(c_{ij})$, which is generally nonlinear in $c_{ij}$.
+Consequently, $c_{ij}$ and the distribution of $\varepsilon_{ij}$ must be identified jointly based on observed actions.
+In the absence of exclusive search cost shifters, identifying the distributional parameters of $\varepsilon_{ij}$ requires two conditions.
+First, $m_\varepsilon(\cdot)$ must be homogeneous of degree one; otherwise, the estimated intercept for search costs becomes sensitive to scale normalization.
+Second, if $c_{ij}$ is stochastic, its distribution must satisfy specific conditions to ensure that the associated parameters are scale invariant.
+Moreover, while satisfying these conditions may enable identification in theory, heteroskedasticity often complicates estimation in practice.

-We illustrate this point with a specification from \cite{kim2010online}, which considers a context where the consumer has a pre-search taste to each product before inspections.
-The taste is noted by $\xi_{ij}$, which affects both reservation and purchase values.
+We illustrate this point with a stylized specification from \cite{kim2010online}, in which the consumer has a pre-search taste for each product before inspections.
+The taste is denoted by $\xi_{ij}$ and affects both reservation and purchase values.
 The specification is stated as:

 Here, $\xi^u_{ij} = \xi_{ij}$ captures the unobserved stochasticity in reservation values, while the standard deviation of $\xi^z_{ij} = m_\varepsilon(c_0)$ is assumed to be zero.
-Based on this specification, we decompose the joint probability in the stacked vectorized form as follows:
+Based on this specification, we decompose the probability function in the stacked vectorized form as follows:

-We focus on whether the standard deviations $\sigma_\varepsilon$ and $\sigma_\xi$ can be identified under normalization without additional assumptions.
-In this setup, $\xi_{ij}$ enters both the reservation and purchase values, introducing a common component across them.
-Rescaling $\xi_{ij}$ does not affect the relative scale of the linear preference parameters.
-The central identification challenge lies in recovering the search costs, as well as the absolute or relative magnitudes of $\sigma_\varepsilon$ and $\sigma_\xi$.
+We focus on whether $\sigma_\varepsilon$ and $\sigma_\xi$ can be identified without additional assumptions.
+In this setup, $\xi_{ij}$ is a shared component that enters both the reservation and purchase values.
+Rescaling $\xi_{ij}$ does not affect the relative scale of the preference parameters.
+Hence, the central problem lies in the search cost parameter, as well as the absolute or relative magnitudes of $\sigma_\varepsilon$ and $\sigma_\xi$.